-ITIL, originally an acronym for Information Technology Infrastructure Library, better known as ITIL, is the pre-eminent framework for managing IT service delivery around the world.
-ITIL defines a service lifecycle model that prescribes specific processes and activities during the design, development, delivery and support of IT services.
+The Information Technology Infrastructure Library, better known as ITIL, is the pre-eminent framework for managing IT service delivery around the world.
+ITIL defines a service lifecycle model that prescribes specific processes and activities during the design, development, delivery, and support of IT services.
 For the purposes of this discussion, IT services are any IT activities that deliver business value to a company's end users, customers and other internal or external stakeholders.
 Examples of IT services include centralized corporate email and corporate websites based on back-end IT processes, such as server and network administration.
 The current version of ITIL is known as ITIL V3.

-By adopting the ITIL framework, companies ensure that their services are delivered according to a set of consistent, well-defined processes that incorporate best practices, resulting in a predictable level of service for users.
+By adopting the ITIL framework, companies ensure that their services are delivered according to a set of consistent, well-defined processes that incorporate best practices and processes, resulting in a predictable level of service for users.
 The benefits of ITIL include reduced cost of service development and deployment, improved customer satisfaction with service delivery, increased productivity from IT personnel, quality improvements, better management metrics of services and increased flexibility in adapting services to changing business requirements.
-How can one argue with any of that?

 In July 2013, Axelos took ownership of ITIL.
 It now maintains the ITIL framework and accredits training and examination institutes.
 Hundreds of ITIL Accredited Training Organizations (ATOs) are available to deliver training, and ITIL certification exams may be administered at the end of a training course or by an Examination Institute (EI), many of which work directly with the ATOs.